DillonSteyl/SCIE1000/Week 10/menu_3.md

 # While Loop Menu (3)

-You work in a bakery and the computer's register program has broken.
+You work in a bakery and the computer's register program has stopped working.
 Luckily, you have time during your break to write a new one.

 **Task:** Write a program that allows the user to enter product types and codes, and keeps a record of the total cost.
 Apply a special discount when applicable.